vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 : 2 octets per {{!RFC6891}}.
 Contains the length of the payload following OPTION-LENGTH, in octets.

-ECID-DOMAIN:
-: A variable length domain name that defines the context in which the identifier should be interpreted, encoded in uncompressed wire format.
+ADDRESS-FAMILY:
+: 2 octets per {{Address_Family_Numbers}}, describing the format of
+CLIENT-IDENTIFIER as elaborated below.

 CLIENT-IDENTIFIER:
-: A variable number of octets, depending on ECID-DOMAIN.
-Its contents are opaque to this specification, only needing to be understood between a co-operating forwarder and full-service resolver.
+: A variable number of octets, depending on ADDRESS-FAMILY.

-The ECID-DOMAIN and its corresponding CLIENT-IDENTIFIER fields may be repeated in a single ECID option, increasing OPTION-LENGTH correspondingly.
-However, the same ECID-DOMAIN may not appear more than once.

-\[A domain name is used to identify the payload in order to provide protection against conflicts with other users of the option without the burden of Yet Another IANA Registry to manage Yet Another Two Byte Code.
-The downside is slightly longer message lengths. \]

 All fields are in network byte order ("big-endian", per {{!RFC1700}}, Data Notation).

+This draft only specifies behaviour for the following ADDRESS-FAMILY values and the corresponding CLIENT-IDENTIFIER lengths:

+* 1 (0x0001, IP version 4): 4 octets, fixed.
+* 2 (0x0002, IP version 6): 16 octets, fixed.
+* 5 (0x0005, Domain Name System): Variable-length domain name in uncompressed wire format followed by a variable-length custom token.
+* 16389 (0x4005, 48-bit MAC): 6 octets, fixed.

+The use of Domain Name System as an address family is to facilitate custom tokens that are not well-described by the concept of address, as described in {{using-the-dns-address-family}}.

+Other types of identifying addresses, such as a 64-bit MAC
+{{?RFC7042}} or a DHCP Unique Identifier {{?RFC3315}} and {{?RFC6355}}
+could be accommodated as devices and needs change. \[ Why not just bless those obvious candidates now? \]

+Multiple ECID options MAY appear in the OPT record.
+However, the same ADDRESS-FAMILY SHOULD not appear more than once.

 # Protocol Description